huangli712/Flink/docs/src/guide/m_stack.md

 call gstack_clean(gs)
 ```

+!!! note

-Note: This operation will reset the top position of the stack, instead of releasing the memory of it.
+    This operation will reset the top position of the stack, instead of releasing the memory of it.
 So you can still use the stack after that.

 (8) Destroy the stack.